 The Kunstmuseum St. Gallen has a massive collection of historical masterpieces from the Middle Ages to the 20th Century.
 The exhibits rotate regularly as they don’t have enough space to display everything all at the same time.

 Every visit to the museum is always fresh.
-You’ll see exhibits from Rennaissance masters like Albrecht Durer and Rembrandt, as well as works from 19th and 20th Century artists like Ferdinand Hodler, Paul Klee, and Max Liebermann.
+You’ll see exhibits from Renaissance masters like Albrecht Durer and Rembrandt, as well as works from 19th and 20th Century artists like Ferdinand Hodler, Paul Klee, and Max Liebermann.
 There are also galleries dedicated to world-renowned masters like Monet, Sisley, and Delacroix.

 The museum is located in a beautiful park and is also a great place for a quiet afternoon stroll.
 Admission ranges from CHF 6-12, but free admission is granted to certain groups such as those under sixteen accompanied by an adult and members of public schools.